2023 Best Value Allied Health Professions Basic Certificate Schools in the Middle Atlantic Region

 Bucks County Community College undergraduate students pay an average of $13,384 in tuition and fees each year.

-Northampton County Area Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
-It came in at #9 on the list.
-Northampton Community College is a moderately-sized public school located in the large suburb of Bethlehem.
+Northampton County Area Community College ranked #9 on this year’s Best Value Allied Health Professions Basic Certificate Schools in the Middle Atlantic Region list.
+Northampton Community College is a moderately-sized public school located in the suburb of Bethlehem.

 Pennsylvania College of Health Sciences landed the #10 spot in the 2023 rankings for the best value basic certificate allied health professions programs.
-Located in the suburb of Lancaster, PA College is a private not-for-profit college with a small student population.
+Located in the large suburb of Lancaster, PA College is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at PA College are $30,821 a year.
+Out-of-state tuition fees for undergraduate students at PA College are $30,821 per year.

 Read full report on Allied Health Professions at Pennsylvania College of Health Sciences